dadam1026/Carbon-Farming-1/README.md

 Modeling Details
 ----------------
-We used a **ResNet-18** pretrained model to train the training data, batch size = 128, over 9 epochs.
+* We used a **ResNet-18** pretrained model to train the training data, batch size = 128, over 9 epochs.
+* We used a Cross Entropy Loss function and stochastic gradient descent.

 Using transfer learning on the Resnet-18 model to train our data and validate on the validation set, we achieved a training accuracy of 0.8905 and a validation accuracy of 0.8797.